ankitpokhrel/jira-cli/README.md

 1. Not all [Atlassian nodes](https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/#nodes) are
    translated properly at the moment which can cause formatting issue sometimes.
-2. Language other than English is not fully supported for on-premise installation because the API returns translated name instead of the issue type handle.

 ## Feature requests